hph/def/README.md

       ‣ The vocal or instrumental sound produced in this way ‣ A sound perceived as pleasingly harmonious

+And finally, for an empty bullet, use `w` (white).

-    $ def -b=w music
+    def -b=w music

+Which prints:

         mu·sic  ―  /ˈmyo͞ozik/
     Noun
-      ‣ The art or science of combining vocal or instrumental sounds (or both) to produce beauty of form, harmony, and expression of emotion ‣ The vocal or instrumental sound produced in this way ‣ A sound perceived as pleasingly harmonious
+      ◦ The art or science of combining vocal or instrumental sounds (or both) to produce beauty of form, harmony, and expression of emotion ◦ The vocal or instrumental sound produced in this way ◦ A sound perceived as pleasingly harmonious

 There may be times when you want to save the output of the program in a file.
 On Linux and Mac you can do that by typing `def word > file.txt`.
 This saves